mn-estatistica-consultoria/survey/README.md

 **Username**: administrator
 **Password**: admin123

+Passwords are hashed using the [bcrypt](https://www.npmjs.com/package/bcrypt) library using a 10 round hash.

 The dashboard shows the 5 most recent questions and guests.
 Using the top navigation you can access both the question list and the guest list.

 ![Admin dashboard](./public/images/dashboard.png)